import time

 def _concatenate_features_by_names(

-feature_key_to_tf_tensor: Dict[str, tf.Tensor],
+feature_key_to_tf_tensor: dict[str, tf.Tensor],

 feature_keys: Sequence[str],